 Where do you deliver the Project Lead Training days?

-The first Project Lead Training day (for all nine partnerships) will take place in a central location in KSS.
+The first Project Lead Training day (for all nine partnerships) will take place at the Charis Centre in Crawley on 25 June 2018.
 All future training days will rotate between the three hospital or CAMHS sites in each geography (one in Kent, Surrey and Sussex).

 How can local young people get involved?

-We hope young people are involved in supporting the application process and our team is keen to engage with existing groups to help develop resources and identify potential co-trainers for the future.
+Our team is keen to engage with existing groups to help develop resources and identify potential co-trainers for the future.
+Please contact Grace.

 Can you talk me through exactly what this is all about?